 - Promotes a positive professional and ethical image of the school district, social emotional and behavioral-mental health supports and special education services.

-- Master’s Degree in Social Work required (school social work licensure strongly preferred)
+- Master’s Degree in Social Work or School Counseling required

-- Be able to motivate and work with Elementary (3-6) School Students
+- Be able to motivate, encourage, and work with High School students grades 7-12

-- Work with students from diverse backgrounds and a variety of family situations
+- Experience working with students from diverse backgrounds and family situations

-- Experience with educational systems and practices, such as RtI, PBIS, and EL preferred
+- Experience with educational systems and practices, such as MTSS, PBIS, and EL Education preferred

-External candidates, please submit a Certified Employee Application, In addition to completing this application, please submit your resume, transcripts, credentials, three letters of recommendation and a copy of your Colorado Teaching Certificate/License if available to Cheryl Talbot, Principal and Kathleen Fitzsimmons, HR Manager.
+● External candidates, please submit a Certified Employee Application.
+In addition to completing this application, please submit a resume, transcripts, credentials, three letters of recommendation and a copy of your Colorado Teaching Certificate/License if available, to Kathleen Fitzsimmons, HR Manager.

 Lake County School District is an equal opportunity employer.